jremington/UWB-Indoor-Localization_Arduino/README.md

 3) Power up the tag and set it 7-8 m away from the anchor

-3) Measure the distance from the tag to the anchor, and enter this distance (variable (this_anchor_target_dist) into the ESP32_anchor_autocalibrate.ino Arduino code
+3) Measure the distance from the tag to the anchor, and enter this distance (variable: this_anchor_target_dist) into the ESP32_anchor_autocalibrate.ino Arduino code

 4) compile/link/run the autocalibrate anchor code.
 It does a binary search to find the optimal antenna delay, so that the measured and Time of Flight distances match.

-5) Enter the reported antenna delay to the ESP32_UWB_anchor_calibrate code, specific for that anchor, and run that code to set up the anchor.
-Don't forget to set the proper anchor MAC address!
+5) Enter the reported antenna delay to the ESP32_UWB_setup_anchor code, specific for that anchor, and run that code to set up the anchor.
+Don't forget to set the proper anchor MAC address.

 The plot below shows the result for calibration of one anchor/tag pair and demonstrates that +/- 10 cm accuracy is achieved over a range of 1 to 8 m.
 I have not experimented with larger distances.